SFe-Team-was-taken/SFe/sfe-specification-4.0u20.md

 - Before saving, SFe editors should insert this leeway.
 Otherwise, they might give a warning telling the user that loop and interpolation quality may be affected.
 - If ROM samples are detected in SFe files, attempt to load them, even if this sub-chunk is missing.
 - If this sub-chunk is missing, and no ROM samples are found, show a suitable error message.
-- This sub-chunk supports containerisation in banks with a `wMajor` value of `3` or greater.
-(Update 9)
+- This sub-chunk requires containerisation with SFe files, but can use non-containerised samples in legacy SF2.0x.
+(Update 20)

 ### 5.7.2 About sdta structure modes (Update 19)